vasanthgx/petdataset_classification/README.md

 ```

 - we build a base model using the above MobileNetv2 pretrained model.
-	- Next we freeze the output of the different layers of the above CNN,
-	to be used later as part the decoding(up-sampling) of the U-Net[see FAQ section for more details ]  architecture
+- Next we freeze the output of the different layers of the above CNN, to be used later as part the decoding(up-sampling) of the U-Net[see FAQ section for more details ]  architecture
-	- Next we make use of Pix2Pix model, which is a conditional generative adversarial network (GAN)
-	architecture that learns a mapping from an input image to an output image.
+- Next we make use of Pix2Pix model, which is a conditional generative adversarial network (GAN) architecture that learns a mapping from an input image to an output image.
 We build a upsampling model with this architecture.
-	- Next we make combine both the base model(down_stack - encoder ) and upsampling model (up_stack - decoder )
-	to build a U-Net architecturej,which is as follows
+- Next we make combine both the base model(down_stack - encoder ) and upsampling model (up_stack - decoder )to build a U-Net architecturej,which is as follows

 ![alt text](https://github.com/vasanthgx/petdataset_classification/blob/main/images/unet.png)

-	The U-Net architecture is characterized by its symmetric encoder-decoder structure,
-	which enables the network to capture both local and global features while preserving spatial information.
+- The U-Net architecture is characterized by its symmetric encoder-decoder structure,which enables the network to capture both local and global features while preserving spatial information.
 - Building a model using the above U-Net architecture, gives us a model with the following parameters

 ![alt text](https://github.com/vasanthgx/petdataset_classification/blob/main/images/params.png)

 - We finally fit the model with the training dataset and run it for 10 epochs

 ```
 	history = model.fit(